At IU, what is Pages, and how can I publish a web page there?

 - Another option is to create an email signature file that contains the URL for your home page.
 The signature file will be automatically appended to every email message you send.

-- You may submit your web page's URL to a search engine such as
+- You may submit your web page's URL to a search engine such as Yahoo!

-Yahoo! or WebCrawler, but note that some search engines use
+or WebCrawler, but note that some search engines use

 robots to verify the address.
-At IU, the Pages server has a
+At IU, the Pages

 robots.txtfile that denies access to all robots.
 Account owners can change their